-… we equip people to be saved, sober, stable, skilled, secure, and serving.
+… we equip people to be saved, sober, stable, skilled, secure, settled, and serving.

 Relief work is extremely important, but it is only meant to be temporary.
 You see, relief work is used in emergency situations to get people out of the crisis situations in which they find themselves.
 We see relief work offered when there are natural disasters as people respond quickly and compassionately with compassion and care.
 After the victims of disasters are safe, then the hard work of restoration starts to help the people rebuild their lives.